devops-dojo/the-app/vagrant/README.md

 sh ./provision.sh --limit=ci-node buildserver.yml
 ```

-NOTE: to refresh the install with the latest on github, run `provision.sh` with `--refresh` argument, like so:
+NOTE: to refresh the install with the latest on github, run `provision.sh` with `--local` argument, like so:

 ```
-sh ./provision.sh --refresh --limit=ci-node buildserver.yml
+sh ./provision.sh --local --limit=ci-node buildserver.yml
 ```

 * Once everything is done (:coffee:), wait for the [Jenkins jobs](http://ci-node:8080) to complete